 Shopping – My teenage daughter was a huge fan of the shopping, and it really is limitless in Las Vegas.
 My son even enjoyed checking out some of the very expensive shoes at Balenciaga and the wallets at Gucci.
 We don’t have those stand-alone stores in Indiana!

 The Pool – Summer is prime pool time in Las Vegas, and the pool at the ParkMGM was perfect.
-It wasn’t a party scene, loungers were plentiful and it was easy to get chairs with umbrellas to fight some of the hot sun.
+It wasn’t a party scene, loungers were plentiful and it was easy to get chairs with umbrellas to fight off some of the hot sunshine.

 The Mob Museum – This was a pleasant surprise.
 It was a bit pricey, but we spent a good three hours there and probably could have stayed longer if it wasn’t closing time.
 The museum is very well done and super interesting.
 It’s an easy walk from Freemont Street, so we were able to check out Old Vegas at the same time.
 They do offer numerous discounts (teacher, military, student, etc.) so that can help quite a bit.